aosbornee/DevOps-Work/interview-prep/Agile-Principle-Questions.md

 ## What is Agile

-- Agile is a methodology that helps to create Continuous integration of the development and testing of a product by breaking it down into smaller, manageable parts
+- Agile is a methodology that helps to create iterations of the development and testing of a product by breaking it down into smaller, manageable parts

 - Agile encourages transparency and constant communication between internal teams, stakeholders and customers